Looking to get the best possible data rates from your MOFI5500-5GXeLTE router?

 Using a MIMO antenna outside your building, pointed at the nearest tower, can help you get the fastest 5G and LTE data rates possible.

 Most people think that external antennas primarily help you increase your data rates by increasing the signal strength.
+But that's not the case.

-An increase in signal strength is actually probably the third most important way that external antennas help.
+An increase in signal strength is often less important than other ways that external antennas help.

 Here are the three main ways that external antennas help you increase your data rates: